nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 | meta/sam3 | 50% | 558 | 38.6%
 | meta/sam3 | 25% | 1142 | 79.1%

+- **Conclusion:** This was a blowout in terms of identifying the objects I was interested in.
+SAM 3 was much slower, but that was expected.
+It got even better with confidence tuning.

 | 50% Conf | 25% Conf |
 | -- | -- |
 | ![sam3-50pct.gif](/assets/2025-12-06-data-strategy-post/SAM3-50pct-Conf.gif) | ![sam3-25pct.gif](/assets/2025-12-06-data-strategy-post/SAM3-25pct-Conf.gif) |

-- **Conclusion:** This was a blowout in terms of identifying the objects I was interested in.
-SAM 3 was much slower, but that was expected.
-It got even better with confidence tuning.

 From a model to model perspective its kind of apples:oranges comparison.
 SAM 3 was much slower than the YOLO models, but that was expected.
+But in terms of identifying the objects I wanted, SAM 3 was a big winner.

-But overall, SAM 3 got insanely close to the ground truth objects that were _manually_ labeled.
+Overall, SAM 3 got insanely close to the ground truth objects that were _manually_ labeled.
 Color me impressed.

 | Ground Truth | SAM 3 @ 25% Conf |
 | -- | -- |